belvoirwriting/eleventy-stylus-blog-theme/pages/about.md

 ---
-title: About Me
+title: About
-description: All about me in this page
+description: a writing group for the Vale of Belvoir
 layout: layouts/post.njk
 hideTagsList: true
 eleventyNavigation: